-Website hosting is a little like the wild-west – especially when it comes to hosting a wordpress website.
+Website hosting is a little like the wild-west – especially when it comes to hosting a WordPress website.
 From GoDaddy to your local telecommunications company, just about everyone offers website hosting.
 But what should you be looking for in a website hosting partner?
 We’re here to help you ask the right questions so you can find the best WordPress website hosting partner for your business.

 There are two primary types of website hosting: self-managed and fully-managed hosting.
 We’ll explore both options below so you can figure out which type best fits your needs.

 Self-managed hosting means you are responsible for either directly managing or working with a hosting company to setup the hosting environment, perform on-going updates & maintenance and troubleshoot any future issues.
 There are different levels of self-managed hosting – all the way from cheap $5/mo (ex. siteground.com) to enterprise-level local or cloud servers.
 At the end of the day, the buck stops at you.
 Typically you will pay less or have greater cost flexibility and you will have more control over the hosting environment, features etc.

 This option is a good fit for: Businesses who have internal IT expertise and feel comfortable managing the hosting environment and/or interfacing with a 3rd-party hosting company.